320 E 43rd St

 Rebecca Karp, Principal and CEO, Karp Strategies

-Travis Terry, CEO Founder, Immortal Strategies
+Travis Terry, CEO and Founder, Immortal Strategies

 Maria Torres-Springer is New York City’s First Deputy Mayor, bringing 20 years of government experience to the role.
 She provides strategic direction, oversees operations and budgeting, and leads the City’s housing and economic development initiatives.
 Committed to delivering results for all New Yorkers, she works to ensure equitable growth and opportunity across the city.